Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/search.md

 1. Go to the search box at the top.

-2. Start typing and Slingshot will start making suggestions.
-Press Enter / select “Search All Results” for a full list of results.
+2. Type in the name of the content/item.

-3. The search results pane opens on the left.
+3. The search results pane will oprn on the left.

 The search results pane shows results from everywhere inside Slingshot.
 The results are displayed separately in five tabs: